Direct and Indirect Cost Allocations Under OMB Uniform Guidance

 II.
 POLICY STATEMENT

 It is essential for both financial statement and cost accounting purposes that the university adheres to a uniform policy with respect to the assignment and allocation of costs.
-This policy addresses the incorporation of Cost Accounting Standards (CAS) into the Federal Office of Management and Budget (OMB) Circular A-21, Principles for Determining Costs Applicable to Grants, Contracts and Other Agreements with Educational Institutions.
+This policy addresses the incorporation of Cost Accounting Standards (CAS) into the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Uniform Guidance).

 A. Direct Cost.
 Direct costs are those expenditures that can be identified specifically with a particular sponsored project, instructional activity or any other activity, relatively easily and with a high degree of accuracy.
 Costs incurred for the same purpose in like circumstances must be treated consistently as either direct or indirect costs.
 Where the university treats a particular type of cost as a direct cost, all costs incurred for the same purpose in like circumstances shall be treated as direct costs of all activities of the institution.
 Cost that might be incurred for the common or joint objectives of several research projects, but which cannot be specifically attributed to a particular sponsored project with a high degree of accuracy, may not be directly charged to these projects.